Flying Semi-Private Could Seriously Save Your Sanity (Without Breaking the Bank)

 What it’s like to fly semi-private

-Compared to our commercial air travel journey over the summer, the experience was night and day—and not just because we left the toddler at home.
-It was, dare I say, even downright peaceful and relaxing.
-We valet parked our car at the seperate JSX terminal, which is near but not in the main Oakland International Airport.
-After a quick check-in (which also serves as a security and I.D. check) with no one ahead of us, we dropped off our checked bags and walked straight through the security scanners without removing a thing (part of the carrier’s unique, TSA-approved security process).
-We then waited in a simple but pleasant lounge area that was outfitted with a smattering of sleek couches, coffee tables, communal work tables, and armchairs with access to complimentary coffee and tea.
-There were about two dozen fellow passengers all masked up, sitting quietly, reading or working.
+We waited in the simple but pleasant lounge area that was outfitted with a smattering of sleek couches, coffee tables, communal work tables, and armchairs with access to complimentary coffee, tea, and water.
+There were about two dozen fellow passengers sitting quietly, reading or working.
 There were no constant loud announcements over the P.A. system, and no lines or crowds of any kind.
 It was so quiet.
 So civilized.

 It was, honestly, kind of a game changer, especially considering that some JSX flights are similar in price or just slightly more than the same flights on commercial carriers.
-(One-way flights from Oakland to Burbank, California, start at $119.)
+(One-way flights from Concord to Orange County, California, start at $209.)
 Interested?
 Here’s everything you need to know about flying semi-private, including the pros, cons, and some of the companies that offer this unique air travel experience.

 What is semi-private air travel?